-As the definition of publicity is very broad, and any content subject to interpretation, it is not possible to be prescriptive about what publicity is permissible or otherwise and each situation has to be discussed on its own merits.
+As the definition of publicity is very broad, and any content subject to interpretation, each situation has to be discussed on its own merits.
 Publicity can cover news releases, publications, events, photos and videos.
 It also includes online and social media communications as well as 'traditional' publicity.